pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 996 Asynchronous or Synchronous

+Async is not always the best solutions this day I verify, and I learn a great lesson, I still have a lot to study about microservices.

 ##### Day 995 A Large Method

 I am thinking how refactor a large method this method has a lot of responsibilities, and I need take off these responsibilities and pass to another classes.

 ##### Day 994 Thinking in Design